thanos-community/thanos-operator/README.md

 Once the workloads are ready, run `kubectl -n thanos-operator-system port-forward svc/thanos-query-frontend-example-query 9090` and visit `http://localhost:9090` to via the query UI.

 This demo consists of a Prometheus, deployed via Prometheus Operator, that scrapes metrics from the operator and the Thanos components themselves.
 It remote writes to the Thanos Receive component.

+## Feature Gates

+The CRDs within Thanos Operator have the ability to create/read certain Prometheus Operator objects, such as ServiceMonitors and PrometheusRules.
+However not all environments may have Prometheus Operator installed.

+So the Thanos Operator binary and CRDs have flags to disable these using feature gates (they are enabled by default).
+You can set them using:
+* `-feature-gate.enable-prometheus-operator-crds` flag on the binary
+* `featureGates` on the relevant CRDs

 ## Contributing and development